 How Technology Can Help Your Restaurant Navigate Minimum Wage Changes

 This summer, Michigan’s Supreme Court voted to make changes coming to the state's tip credit laws.
-They new laws aim to increase the minimum wage and phase out the way tips can be taxed, which will have a sweeping effect on the hospitality industry across Michigan.
+The new laws aim to increase the minimum wage and phase out the way tips can be taxed, which will have a sweeping effect on the hospitality industry across Michigan.

 Michigan is not the only place where making these changes is being considered, however.
 Tip credits have already been eliminated statewide in California, Minnesota, Nevada, Washington, Oregon, Montana and Alaska, and Chicago’s new minimum wage of $16.20 will also phase out the tip credit within five years’ time.
 Seattle, Baltimore, Arizona, and Denver are also in varying stages of exploring or implementing elimination of the tip credit.